-To Nice residents (Niçois), the Promenade des Anglais is La Prom and it's the centre of Nice life.
+To Nice residents (Niçois), the 7-km long Promenade des Anglais is La Prom and it's the centre of Nice life.
 Built by the English in 1822 (see more about its history) the Prom is a gym, running track, seaside stroll, pickup strip, kiddie playground, roller derby, cycling route and fashion parade.

 It's the place to go for a marital discussion, family outing or a contemplative session of sea-staring.
 On one side, there's the rippling and blue Baie des Anges and on the other side, well, there's a rippling and busy five-lane road.
 In between is a cycling lane that runs the 7km length of the Prom to the airport.